TeamHypersomnia/Hypersomnia/README.md

     - You will enter the game as the host.
     - The connecting clients will automatically download the map in its current version with all its custom resources.
       - And they can later **create their own remake** - maps are saved in JSON, after all!
-    - Pressing ESC will let you stop the session and go back to the Editor **exactly as you left it**, enabling ultra-efficient iteration cycles.
+    - ESC will let you stop the session and go back to the Editor **exactly as you left it**, enabling ultra-efficient iteration cycles.
     - This is possible because the server, the game and the editor are **all within the same executable.**
     - The official Discord will also be notified that you're playtesting a map, so others can join in on the fun!